 The number of cancer survivors in the United States is at an all-time high—11.7 million—nearly quadruple the number of survivors from 40 years ago, according to the latest government statistics.
 UChicago Medicine has a number of survivorship clinics and services to help cancer survivors and their families lead quality lives:

-Cancer Risk Clinic
+Comprehensive Cancer Risk and Prevention Clinic

 Childhood Cancer Survivors Center